-There are coin-operated laundry facilities on site where you can do your own laundry.
+There are free laundry facilities on site where you can do your own laundry.
 Lockers are not provided.
 We recommend that you bring a torch with you, as the outside areas at the reserve can be very dark at night.

 During your downtime at the reserve camp, there are few activities available on site, so you may wish to bring books, music, DVDs, cards or games with you to pass away your leisure time.

-If you wish to take part in the farewell dinner on day 20 this will be at an extra cost of around £10.
+If you wish to take part in the farewell dinner on day 14 this will be at an extra cost of around £10.

 Alcohol is not provided on site - you will be able to purchase this during your weekly trips in to town, and on the first day when you stop for supplies en route to the reserve.
 Please drink alcohol responsibly.
 South Africans enjoy a social beer or two around the campfire, but please have consideration for the rest of your group when it comes to the excess use of alcohol while at camp.

-The minimum age for this game reserve trip is 18 and the trip is suitable for participants between the ages of 18-35.
+The minimum age for this game reserve trip is 18 and the trip is suitable for participants between the ages of 18-30.